-According to the Fogg Behavior Model [1], the key points of our application are trig-gers.
-In particular, for this application the triggers has to be effective but avoid to be intrusive, to increase people's engagement and so the chance to change users' behavior.
+According to the Fogg Behavior Model [1], the key points of our application are triggers.
+In particular, for this application the triggers has to be effective but avoid to be intrusive, to increase people engagement and so the chance to change users' behavior.

-To support behavior change, we exploit the natural competitiveness of people over friends, using social networks.
-Our game allows posting the reached achievements or goals, associated with a personalized avatar.
+To support behavior change, we exploit the natural competitiveness of people over friends, through the use of social networks.
+Our game allows to post the reached achievements or goals, associated with a personalized avatar.
 To push people to make stairs, the avatar changes according to physical activity made, from a sleepy employee to a running sportsman.
 Moreover, users can collaborate to climb a building in less time or they can compete to get before a goal.